wangyu0627/IRLLRec/README.md

 Hyperparameters:

-The hyperparameters of each model are stored in encoder/config/modelconf (obtained by grid-search).
+The hyperparameters of each model are stored in encoder/config/modelconf.

 ## 📝 Acknowledgement